 As a horse crazy girl, I remember cresting one of the Caledon hills on a trail ride at Teen Ranch.
-The view, for this 10 year old from the GTA, where the only hills are suburban “berms”, was a completely new perspective.
+The view was a fresh new perspective for this 10 year old from the GTA, where the only hills are suburban “berms”,

 A new year inspires new riding goals.
-If you feel your riding’s a little stuck, consider these 8 different perspectives.
+If you feel your riding’s a little stuck, consider a new perspective.

 - Articles.
-Read stuff by experts and researchers in various “horse fields”- saddle fitting, therapeutic farriery, dentistry.
+Read the perspectives of experts and researchers in various “horse fields”- saddle fitting, equine behaviour, therapeutic farriery, dentistry.

 - A committee volunteer.
-What an eye opener to join an executive or volunteer team.
+It’s an eye opener to join an executive or volunteer team.
 One never complains again after catching a glimpse of the work involved behind the scenes!

 - A coach or clinician.
-As a coach, I act like a mirror to reflect the aids and timing of a rider, some unintended.
+As a riding coach, I act like a mirror to reflect the aids and timing of a rider, and the horse’s responses.
 If a rider’s stuck, I search for ways to rephrase a concept so it clicks.
 As a clinician, I may simply express the concepts of the participant’s coach – just in different words.

 - Your horse.
 What’s it like to be a horse?
 Does my horse understand me?
 Does he share my goals?
 Although we’ll never know for sure, there’s a wealth of research to give us a view into the equine mind.